cristinaponcela/cristinaponcela.github.io/_posts/2025-05-28-Integrating the KICK Categories API.md

 In an effort to increase the product's value and widen our customer base, StreamYard has recently implemented a bunch of destinations.
 As we saw last time, I was in charge of building a generalizable infrastructure for destinations via RTMP under the hood.
 However, others like KICK or Brightcove, do have API access, and thus need direct implementation.

 This was a cool task for a number of reasons; firstly, because it is a classic full-stack developer task.
 I got to both add the backend with the necessary authentication and request to KICK, expose the endpoint, add a hook to handle fetching, and add the UI.
-But also because I got to what "real developers" do - AI won't help with an API this recent, even in public, so I had to dig through the official KICK docu to implement it (and basing a lot of code off of what we already had for the rest of the KICK integration, shoutout to my amazing colleagues for that).
+But also because I got do to what "real developers" do - AI won't help with an API this recent, even in public, so I had to dig through the official KICK docu to implement it (and basing a lot of code off of what we already had for the rest of the KICK integration, shoutout to my amazing colleagues for that).
 Also because I IDed my related tickets [KICKCAT] lol.

 ![Desktop View](/assets/img/StreamYard/KICK/new-dist-kick.png){: .normal}